• Home

 Cream Cheese Chicken Enchiladas Recipe

 Cream Cheese Chicken Enchiladas are a delicious and easy enchilada recipe.
-Flour tortillas are filled with cream cheese, sour cream, and green chilies mixed with chicken.
+Yellow corn tortillas are filled with cream cheese, sour cream, and green chilies mixed with chicken.
 Red chili enchilada sauce coats the enchiladas and gooey cheese tops it all off!

 Print Pin Rate Save Saved!